WRF Physics¶

 ra_lw_physics=5

-Efficient, multiple bands, ozone from simple climatology.
-Designed to run with Goddard microphysics particle radius information.
-Updated in v4.1.
+An efficient scheme with multiple bands that uses ozone from simple climatology.
+It is designed to run with Goddard microphysics particle radius information.
+The scheme had an update in wrfv4.1.

 Chou and Suarez, 1999